There are four different co-branded Hilton credit cards — which one is right for you, to help you get the most out of every hotel stay?

 That’s almost double the points a regular Hilton Honors member would earn (3,411 more points).

 This card is the best option for small business owners, entrepreneurs, and freelancers (if you don’t want to go big with the Aspire, that is).
-It’s pretty similar to the Ascend card, but you might want it for the different bonus categories.
+It’s pretty similar to the Surpass card, but you might want it for the different bonus categories.

 The bonus categories, which include many common business expenses, can help you earn rewards on purchases you’re likely already making for your small business.
 But if those aren’t very attractive or relevant for your business, you may want to stick with a Hilton consumer card.